libsndfile/libsamplerate/docs/faq.md

 is double precision floating point number which has [53 bits of precision](http://en.wikipedia.org/wiki/Double_precision).

-That means that the maximum error in your ratio converted to a double is one bit in 2^53 which means the the double float value would be wrong by one sample after 9007199254740992 samples have passed or wrong by more than half a sample wrong after half that many (4503599627370496 samples) have passed.
+That means that the maximum error in your ratio converted to a double is one bit in 2^53 which means the double float value would be wrong by one sample after 9007199254740992 samples have passed or wrong by more than half a sample wrong after half that many (4503599627370496 samples) have passed.